Local electoral area

 A local electoral area (LEA; toghlimistéar áitiúil) is an electoral area for elections to local authorities in Ireland.
 All elections use the single transferable vote.
-The Republic of Ireland is divided into 166 LEAs, with an average population of 28,700 and average area of 423.3 km2.
-The boundaries of LEAs are defined by statutory instrument, usually based lower-level units called electoral divisions (EDs), with a total of 3,440 EDs in the state.
+Ireland is divided into 166 LEAs, with an average population of 28,700 and average area of 423.3 km2.
+The boundaries of LEAs are determined by order of the Minister for Housing, Local Government and Heritage, usually based on lower-level units called electoral divisions (EDs), with a total of 3,440 EDs in the state.

 As well as their use for electoral purposes, LEAs are local administrative units in Eurostat NUTS classification.
 They are used in local numbers of cases of COVID-19.

 Municipal districts

 A municipal district (ceantar bardasach) is a division of a local authority which can exercise certain powers of the local authority.
 They came into being on 1 June 2014, ten days after the local elections, under the provisions of the Local Government Reform Act 2014.
 Of the 31 local authorities, 25 are subdivided into municipal districts, which comprise one or more LEA.
 The exceptions are the three city councils (Cork City, Dublin City and Galway City) and the three county councils in Dublin (Dún Laoghaire–Rathdown, Fingal and South Dublin).
 A district associated with a city or borough is termed a metropolitan district (ceantar cathrach) or borough district (ceantar buirge) respectively.

 In 2019, John Paul Phelan, Minister of State for Local Government and Electoral Reform, commented in the Dáil:

-Municipal districts have an extensive list of functions currently, but the situation is haphazard ... some local authorities are better at performing some functions than others.
-I have found that some local authorities have a strong municipal district structure, with the districts being where most of the nitty-gritty work of local authorities is done, be it roads, footpaths or lights.
-Some do not have that structure, though, with decisions rehashed or debated again at the councils' plenary sessions.